-- be responsible for the health and safety of all expeditioners onboard the vessel.
-As an aid to this process, the AAD has developed the Safety Behaviours Framework, with the Voyage Leader expected to both apply and promote the Framework; - ensure objectives and priorities are achieved for a successful voyage, including managing aviation, boating, resupply logistics and onboard scientific operations, often simultaneously; ensure that all programs/expeditioners are appropriately resourced to achieve their defined goals; - manage individual performance, assess behaviour and work competency, and provide regular constructive feedback, counselling and reporting; - manage, or as required, coordinate onboard support to scientific, administrative, and logistics programs; - roster expeditioners to perform duties for logistics, resupply and scientific operations; - implement Government policies on behalf of the AAD Executive with direction from Manager, Maritime Logistics and the support of the Operations Management Centre; - manage the implementation of AAD policies for the security of public property and equipment; - act as an Inspector under the Antarctic Treaty (Environment Protection) Act 1980 as required; and - perform the functions of Special Constable under the Australian Antarctic Territory Criminal Procedure Ordinance 1993; - ensure cross functional monitoring, coordination and mutual compliance with AAD Standard Operating Procedures (SOP); - manage an onboard partnership with the crew of RSV Nuyina, who are engaged via Serco Defence; and - foster an open and honest culture between AAD and Serco Defence Personnel.
+- support the VL in maintaining the health and safety of all expeditioners onboard the vessel.
+As an aid to this process, the AAD has developed the Safety Behaviours Framework, with the Voyage Leader expected to both apply and promote the Framework; - support the VL in ensuring the voyage objectives and priorities are successfully achieved, including coordinating and/or managing aviation, boating, resupply logistics and onboard scientific operations, often simultaneously; - ensure that all programs/expeditioners are appropriately resourced to achieve their defined goals; - assist in the management of individual performance, assess behaviour and work competency, and provide regular constructive feedback, counseling and reporting; - manage, or as required, coordinate onboard support to scientific, administrative, and logistics programs; - roster expeditioners to perform duties for logistics, resupply and scientific operations; - implement Government policies on behalf of the AAD Executive with direction from Manager, Maritime Logistics and the support of the Operations Management Centre; - coordinate the implementation of AAD policies for the security of public property and equipment; - act as an Inspector under the Antarctic Treaty (Environment Protection) Act 1980 as required; and - perform the functions of Special Constable under the Australian Antarctic Territory Criminal Procedure Ordinance 1993; - ensure cross functional monitoring, coordination and mutual compliance with AAD Standard Operating Procedures (SOP); - manage an onboard partnership with the crew of RSV Nuyina, who are engaged via Serco Defence: and - foster an open and honest culture between AAD and Serco Defence Personnel.